ganelson/inform/resources/Documentation/Writing with Inform.md

 >
 > This condition is true if the first time occurs later in the day than the second.
 In recognition of the fact that very few stories begin before 4 AM, whereas many run on past midnight, the start of the day is taken to be 4 AM: thus 3:59 AM is after 11:10 PM, but 4:04 AM is before it.

+These phrases are really just verbal conveniences, though, because we can do the same thing with everyday arithmetic. `10 minutes before 9:00 AM` is the same thing as calculating `9:00 AM minus 10 minutes`.

 ## Calculating times

 ^^{time: calculations} ^^{calculation: with time} ^^{numbers: converting to times}

+The ordinary arithmetic for numbers doesn't quite work for times.
+What would it even mean to add `1:00 PM` to `3:10 PM`, or, worse still, to multiply or divide them, or to take the square root of `9:00 AM`?
+But we _can_ subtract them: `3:10 PM minus 1:00 PM` does mean something — it produces `2 hours 10 minutes`, which is a value of the kind `time period`.
+And similarly we can add a time period to a time, to get a changed time: `9:00 AM plus 75 minutes` is `10:15 AM`, and `9:00 AM plus 24 hours` is just `9:00 AM` again.

+So, for example:

+	{*}The Horological Chamber is a room.

+	The clock error is a time period that varies.

+	The broken grandfather clock is in the Chamber.
+"An erratic grandfather clock seems to say it is [the time of day plus the clock error]."

+	To thump the mechanism:
+		now the clock error is a random time period from -10 minutes to 10 minutes.

+	When play begins, thump the mechanism.

+	Instead of attacking the broken clock:
+		thump the mechanism;
+		say "You thump the clock, which now reads [the time of day plus the clock error].".

-We will occasionally need to perform more complex calculations with time, and in order to do that, we have a way to convert the time of day to numbers.
+We will occasionally need to perform more complex calculations with time, and in order to do that, it's a convenience to have a way to convert the time of day to numbers.
 Thus the phrase `the minutes part of ...` takes a time and produces a number from 0 to 59; similarly `the hours part of ...` extracts a number from 0 to 23, using the twenty-four hour clock.

 > phrase: {ph_minspart} minutes part of (time) ... number
 >